Updated: 4/25/2023 | April 25th, 2023

 - Eat poutine (under $10 CAD) at Chez Ashton, one of the cheapest places in the city.

 - Buy food at a neighborhood grocery store.

-- Eat croissants for breakfast, they are only $2.50 CAD!
+- Eat croissants for breakfast — they’re cheap and delicious!
 Paillard on rue Saint-Jean (to the right at the bottom of rue Sainte-Ursule) are the best.

 - Walk along the city fortifications and atop the city gates.
 Its FREE!